 In the interest of a safe, orderly, and pleasant ride on the school bus, students are expected to be courteous and cooperative.
 Students are to ride their assigned bus.
-Students may not ride another bus without a written request from a parent and signed permission from the Building Principal, Assistant Principal or Dean of Students.
+Students may not ride another bus without a written request from a parent and signed permission from the Building Principal, or Assistant Principal.